-MUSE-ings: Snapshots of the Arts District, Downtown Los Angeles is a new book that features my signature “on-the-fly” narrative images depicting my fast-changing urban neighborhood.
-The book is available for sale in person at local retailers and online through my website and Amazon.com.
+MUSE-ings: Snapshots of the Arts District, Downtown Los Angeles features my signature “on-the-fly” narrative images depicting my fast-changing urban neighborhood.
+The book is available for sale at local retailers and online through my website and Amazon.com.

 Captured and shared daily, my photographs are intended to give an insider’s glimpse into the Arts District, which was transformed in the 1980s by artists who created studios in former industrial warehouses and is now in the midst of yet another major renaissance, complete with new restaurants, bars, coffeehouses, retail stores, condo lofts, and more.